mysatnav.ie accepts Visa, Mastercard & Laser payment cards

 If your GPS system has a problem acquiring satellites it may be due to one of the following reasons:

-1. Indoors: GPS devices do not generally work indoors but will sometimes if near a window - a clear view of the sky is essential for normal operation.
+1. Indoors: Sat-navs do not generally work indoors but will sometimes if near a window - a clear view of the sky is essential for normal operation.

-2. Position in your vehicle: Always ensure that your GPS has a clear view of the sky preferably on the dashboard or fixed to the windscreen between the driver and passenger.
+2. Position in your vehicle: Always ensure that your sat-nav has a clear view of the sky preferably on the dashboard or fixed to the windscreen between the driver and passenger.

 13. My sat-nav has got a fault - I think I need to send it back - what do I do?